microsoft/mu_tiano_platforms/docs/TPM/TpmQemuQ35.md

     tpm_args = f"socket --tpmstate dir={tpm_dir} --ctrl type=unixio,path={tpm_sock} --tpm2 --log level=1"
 ```

 The thread is launched before QEMU starts and joined after QEMU exits.
-The user is
-prompted to press Ctrl+C to terminate swtpm at shutdown.
+Note that the SWTPM
+is enabled by default.
+You can disable it by setting `SWTPM_ENABLE=FALSE` from the command
+line or in the BuildConfig.conf file.

 ### QEMU Arguments